bherrmann7/Log-Collection-Problem/docs/design.md

 # Design Overview

 The requirement that "reasonably performant with >1GB" indicates a solution featuring the nodes streaming API.
-The nodes streaming API features backpressure.
+Node's streaming API features backpressure, which keeps too much data from buffering up in memory.

 For assumptions made, see the assumptions.md file.